dc-js/dc.js/web/docs/api-latest.md

 <a name="dc.baseMixin+filters"></a>
 #### baseMixin.filters ⇒ <code>Array.&lt;\*&gt;</code>
 Returns all current filters.
-This method does not perform defensive cloning of the internal filter array before returning, therefore any modification of the returned array will effect the chart's internal filter storage.
+This method does not perform defensive cloning of the internal filter array before returning, therefore any modification of the returned array will affect the chart's internal filter storage.

 **Kind**: instance property of <code>[baseMixin](#dc.baseMixin)</code>